If you follow these tips for redeeming Virgin Flying Club Miles, you’ll feel brilliant, even if you’re not.

 As with Delta flights to Europe, you will save yourself a ton of points by booking Delta One on the non-stop flight between Atlanta and Johannesburg by using Virgin Atlantic miles.
 While a one-way business class flight would cost you over 100,000 Delta SkyMiles, you’ll only need 75,000 Virgin Atlantic miles.
 For the same flight, why use over 25,000 more miles?

-The flight is operated by one of Delta’s 777-200s.
+The flight is operated by one of Delta’s 777-200 aircraft until the end of 2020, but will then switch to the Airbus A350.
 These aircraft are currently being retrofitted with Delta One Suites so you’ll soon be able to fly Delta’s new flagship product on one of the longest flights in the world.

-That meant I could transfer 93,000 Membership Rewards points to get the required 120,000 miles.
+These bonuses mean that you can transfer 93,000 Membership Rewards points to get the required 120,000 miles for first class on ANA, or even fewer miles for business class and flight redemptions on other airlines.
 Just try to tell me using 93,000 points for a round-trip first class ticket on one of the best airlines in the world isn’t exciting!

 Since Chase has entered to transfer bonus world with a 30% bonus on transfers to British Airways Executive Club, we’re hoping to see a similar promo with other partners including Virgin Atlantic.